Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Projects/README.md

         new JsonSerializerOptions() { PropertyNamingPolicy = JsonNamingPolicy.CamelCase }));
 ```

-With the functions defined in their appropriate tools, an assistant can be now created that has those tools enabled:
+With the functions defined in their appropriate tools, an agent can be now created that has those tools enabled:

 ```C# Snippet:FunctionsCreateAgentWithFunctionTools
 // note: parallel function calling is only supported with newer models like gpt-4-1106-preview